 Suprisingly, gimlet tools have been around since at least the 18th century.
 Nails and screws at the time often split wood, so gimlets were used to make quick, simple pilot holes.

 Augers have a longer history, as they have more uses beyond just making small holes.

 What’s the difference between a gimlet and an auger?

 The main difference between gimlet and auger tools is size.
 A gimlet is essentially a smaller version of an auger.

 Augers typically have a longer handle designed to be operated with two hands.
-This allows the tool to make much larger holes for all kinds of uses.
+This allows the tool to make much larger holes for all kinds of purposes.

 Another type of auger, called an earth auger, is used to dig holes.
 The blades pull dirt up as the auger spins, and powered versions are still very common today.